cfrg/draft-irtf-cfrg-randomness-improvements/draft-sullivan-cfrg-randomness-improvements.md

 in anticipation of future randomness requests.
 This is possible since the construction depends solely upon the CSPRNG output and private key.

-Sig should be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}.
+Sig(sk, tag) MUST NOT be exposed used or exposed beyond its role in this computation.
+Moreover, Sig SHOULD be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}.
-In cases where randomized signature algorithms are used, such as RSA-PSS or non-deterministic ECDSA {{X9.62}}, the output should be used to (re-)seed the CSPRNG, after which the construction should no longer be used.
-This helps minimize key reuse when not needed.

 # Tag Generation {#sec:tag-gen}